big-tuwien/big-tuwien.github.io/content/publication/tuw-246565/index.md

 publication_types:
 - '1'
 publishDate: '2015-10-09'
+specifics: 'Vortrag: International Conference on Biomedical and Health Informatics (ICBHI 2015), Haikou, China; 09.10.2015 - 10.10.2015; in: "Proceedings of the International Conference on Biomedical and Health Informatics (ICBHI 2015)", (2015), S. 1 - 4.'
 title: Design of a Serious Game to Increase Physical Activity by Adding Direct Benefits to the Game for Conducting Sport Activities
 url_pdf: ''